-- Establishment of a common framework for standardization, aiming to achieve, among others an interoperable system. - Setting up the foundation for implementation of the hyperloop. - Continuous Research and Development actions, coupled with knowledge sharing among different actors in Europe.
-The R&D framework should support medium- and real-scale test-track developments, ensuring that safety levels and reduction of infrastructure complexity are met. - Investing in a long test track. - Securing financing and determining the implementation network.
+- Establishment of a common framework for standardization, legislation and certification, aiming to achieve, among others an interoperable system; - Setting up the foundation for implementation of the hyperloop;

+- Continuous Research and Development actions, coupled with knowledge sharing among different stakeholders in Europe.
+The R&D framework should support medium- and real-scale test-track developments, ensuring that safety levels and reduction of infrastructure complexity are met. - Investing in a long test track; - Securing financing and determining the implementation network.